-Our success story: Sarah is not, at this time, interested in pursuing a traditional four-year college degree after she’s done her high school years.
-She does, however, want to take some college classes now and in the future.
+Our success story: Ashar is not, at this time, interested in pursuing a traditional four-year college degree.
+He does, however, want to leave open the option to take some college classes in the future.

-She used her transcript – created ENTIRELY from unschooling experiences – to apply for and gain acceptance to a dual-enrollment program at our local community college.
+He used his transcript – created ENTIRELY from unschooling experiences – to apply for and gain acceptance to a dual-enrollment program at our local community college.
 It does work, everybody!
 We’re living proof!

 Unschooling high school transcripts: What to include